-- 4.22 Every Service Provider who bids for this contract will also be required to submit a comprehensive Target Cost Schedule as part of their tender submission and Contract Plan, which provides a detailed cost breakdown covering all of the proposed services. - 4.23 A robust suite of associated KPIs linked directly to the deliverable outcomes of the Specification/Contract Plan, determining the level of performance related payments (and thereby profit) available to the Service Provider, will be effectively monitored and managed by the Parking team's contract management team.
-This not only ensures that good contract performance is rewarded, but also that performance payments are withheld or reduced where Service Providers do not perform to the expected levels. - 4.24 The KPI measures will become more challenging as the contract matures, ensuring that the Service Provider is required to continually improve performance throughout the contract term.
-The KPIs will also be subject to change, allowing the Council to remove or amend KPIs, or introduce new KPIs, as may be required to reflect changing service or contract priorities. - 4.25 Officers have been working closely with current and prospective collaborative Local Authority partners to ensure that their service needs are covered by the Contract Specification, which has also been future proofed to consider how services or contract requirements may change over the term of the contract. - 4.26 This is important as many Councils across Scotland are currently looking to introduce or outsource DPE operations and the Council has recently received two new notes of interest from Councils who may be interested in joining a future contract.
+- within their Contract Plan on how they propose to deal with vehicles obstructing the Tram tracks in a timely manner. - 4.21 The Specification also asks prospective Service Providers to outline how they might incorporate devolved powers from the Driver and Vehicle Licensing Agency (DVLA) into the car pound services in Edinburgh, allowing for the removal of untaxed vehicles, whilst also maintaining a responsive and efficient DPE vehicle removal service across the city. - 4.22 This output-based approach to the specification not only outlines what is required by the Council, but also puts the onus on Service Providers to consider how they can provide the required services in the most cost effective and efficient manner, allowing them to propose their own solutions and innovations for future service delivery where appropriate. - 4.23 Every Service Provider who bids for this contract will also be required to submit a comprehensive Target Cost Schedule as part of their tender submission and Contract Plan, which provides a detailed cost breakdown covering all of the proposed services. - 4.24 A robust suite of associated KPIs linked directly to the deliverable outcomes of the Specification/Contract Plan, determining the level of performance related payments (and thereby profit) available to the Service Provider, will be effectively monitored and managed by the Parking team's contract management team.
+This not only ensures that good contract performance is rewarded, but also that performance payments are withheld or reduced where Service Providers do not perform to the expected levels. - 4.25 The KPI measures will become more challenging as the contract matures, ensuring that the Service Provider is required to continually improve performance throughout the contract term.
+The KPIs will also be subject to change, allowing the Council to remove or amend KPIs, or introduce new KPIs, as may be required to reflect changing service or contract priorities. - 4.26 Officers have been working closely with current and prospective collaborative Local Authority partners to ensure that their service needs are covered by the Contract Specification, which has also been future proofed to consider how services or contract requirements may change over the term of the contract. - 4.27 This is important as many Councils across Scotland are currently looking to introduce or outsource DPE operations and the Council has recently received two new notes of interest from Councils who may be interested in joining a future contract.